 Legacy Post Acute Care is in Martinez, California.
-With an A- overall grade, we ranked this facility in the top third of all nursing homes in the nation.
+After receiving an A overall grade, this nursing home has the distinction of being one of the top 100 facilities in California.
+This is an impressive accomplishment in a state with a long list of high-end nursing homes.
 Based on our ratings, this nursing home is simply as good as it gets.
-As you can find below, this nursing home also performed just fine in our category scores.
-It's hard to poke holes in this place's profile.
+As you can see below, this nursing home performed equally well in our category ratings.
+In fact, we gave it straight A's!

 Legacy Post Acute Care

 Updated Nov 1, 2023 by Nick Lata